ZiaChiu/KPTEC201/README.md

 - character(string)
 ## R logic: When writing code, always pay attention to whether there is """ at the end of the string.
 If not, all code after the string will become part of the string (regardless of whether you have a newline or not.
     name <- "Zia"
+### method(print())
+- R logic: Similar to python, R's print is only responsible for printing the code results in a single line. print(name)
+    - Zia
+### method(cat())
+- R logic: R’s cat is responsible for printing code results in multiple lines.

+        cat(”Hi,
+            Welcome to the R code World.

+            Regards,
+            Zia”)
+            -
+            Hi,
+            Welcome to the R code World.

+            Regards,
+            Zia

 - numberic
 ## Numeric includes all numbers, which can be integer(28), float(28.0), or double(28.00).